Feliciahja/BBC-MicroBits/README.md

 ``` sh
 npm install
 ```
-### MySQL
+### Set up database

-Log in to the database and run following scripts:
+To create the database and tables, start MySQL in a terminal and run following scripts:
 1. setup.sql
 2. ddl.sql